jenya239/cpp_ast_v3/docs/USER_GUIDE.md

 ## Performance Tips

-1. **Use immutable data structures** - Aurora optimizes for functional programming
+1. **Use immutable data structures** - MLC optimizes for functional programming
 2. **Leverage pattern matching** - More efficient than if-else chains
 3. **Use generic functions** - Zero-cost abstractions
 4. **Prefer pure functions** - Easier to optimize and test